midcontinentcontrols/kb/README.md

   # Deploy the module using docker.
 This is currently
   # unimplemented, but in the future docker-compose
   # might be suppoted and can be configured here.
+  # Note: `env.docker` is fully supported for tests,
+  # where it will execute the test image locally.
   #docker: {}

   # Deploy the module to a kubernetes cluster.